udacity/CarND-Extended-Kalman-Filter-Project/ide_profiles/xcode/README.md

 ### How to output contents of the Eigen object?

-While your program is under the debugger, execute the following command in the "Output" window:
+While your program is stopped on a breakpoint, execute the following command in the "Output" window:

 ```
 (lldb) expr R_laser_.m_storage.m_data[0,0]